Sorry everyone, April was definitely a sloooow reading month for me, so almost nothing to report here.

 4. David Masters from Wed Him Before You Bed Him by Sabrina Jeffries.
 I think this book made a great finale to the Heiress series.

 5. Spike from A Man in a Million by Jessica Bird.
 He's a BDB Brother in disguise.
-I swear his real name is Spihke.
+I swear his real name is Spihke.6.
+Nick Romeo from Romeo Romeo by Robin Kaye.

 7. Julian Sinclair from The Duke of Shadows by Meredith Duran